ujagaga/Lazyfier/README.md

 They generally offer too much and load too slow.
 I decided to write my own lightweight app and server. it should work on any Android version above 4.0.3.

   I wrote the server in python for both Linux (tested on XUbuntu but should work on any other version too) and Windows (tested on win7 64-bit and windows 10).
+The python scrypt is chross platform, but some additional scripts and functions are platform specific so it detects the platform in order to adapt.
+  On windows I used py2exe to wrap the scrypt into an executable.
+PyInstaller has too many dependencies and makes windows installation more difficult (needs cpp runtime too), but py2exe uses python2, so the script is adjusted for python2 on windows.
+However, on linux, python2 does not set window icon, so I used python3 and wrapped the server in a binary using PyInstaller.

 Features: